 dolphin in kde

-Right-click on the downloaded package and select Extract > Extract archive here.
+Right-click the downloaded package and select Extract > Extract archive here.
 You will then have a folder named kim4.
 Open this folder, in Dolphin of course, and then press F4.
 Pressing F4 opens a Terminal right inside Dolphin within the folder you’re currently in.
 See?
 Dolphin is dope.
 You can also open a separate Terminal window if you want, but make sure to navigate to the kim4 folder in the Terminal.
 Now copy and paste each of the following commands in the Terminal one by one and keep pressing Enter.

 sudo cp src/kim_*.desktop /usr/share/kservices5/ServiceMenus/